rmcwilliams/Groundwater-Conditions-on-Long-Island/README.md

-# Long-Island-Depth-to-Water-Viewer
+# Groundwater-Conditions-on-Long-Island

-Combined all older versions into one application that allows you to switch between years, also a better design.
+Combining the mappers with data from previous years into one general mapper that allows users to switch between years, including the most recent 2016 data.

 https://rmcwilliams.github.io/Long-Island-Depth-to-Water-Viewer/